 From recruitment, onboarding, employee-development and all throughout their employment, the Company find ways employees to be engaged: training new hires when they can ask questions, offer ideas and voice concerns; involving them in business plan with list of goals to accomplish; acknowledging them for their hard work and providing employee development support that allow room for professional growth.
-Company should give clear vision on the career path of the employees.
+The company should give a clear vision on the career path of the employees.